Spanfile/Serri/readme.md

 - Node.js, version 20
-    - At the time of writing (2024-09-17), there is a [bug in the Parcel bundler](https://github.com/parcel-bundler/parcel/issues/9926) that prevents it from running on Node.js 22 or newer
+    - At the time of writing (2024-09-17), there is a [bug in the Parcel bundler](https://github.com/parcel-bundler/parcel/issues/9926) that prevents it from running on Node.js 22 or newer.
+Try `nvm` if you need an older version of Node.js.
 - On Linux: `libudev` development files.
 On Ubuntu this is `libudev-dev`, your distro may vary.

 You'll likely need a Linux environment to both build and run the application in.
 I have previously